-- Crochet hook in a suitable size for your yarn.
+- Crochet hook in a suitable size for your yarn weight.

 Bear in mind that puff stitches are ‘yarn eaters’!
 Because of all the wrapping of loops around the hook for each stitch, you will use much more yarn than with conventional crochet stitches!